Gateway to America

 Ellis Island Virtual Field Trip Resource

-Virtual Field Trip to Ellis Island
+Virtual Field Trip to Ellis Island is a great learning experience.

 Everything you need for an EPIC Ellis Island virtual field trip is included in this must-have teaching resource.